Data Quality

 Example: For a Standard Check of NOT NULL

 Standard Checks allow you to set specific checks for each column with the option to allow for a default value of "run on" and "failure behavior."
 This allows greater control over prioritizing data integrity by column.
-When configuring a Read Connector or Transform, complete the following steps before selecting CREATE.
+When configuring a Read Connector or Transform, complete the following steps before clicking on CREATE.

 Step 1: Set the Default Run On and Default Failure Behavior (Optional)